 And now we’re in 2019, and there is no way the ruffle still stands for a feminine innocence.
 Designers like Karl Lagerfeld started working with the power ruffle: a daring, bold fashion detail that highlights the confident, outspoken and bold female.
 Ruffles are also often used to create a sultry exotic, or a playful look to spice up dresses, skirts, and shirts.
 They’re flirty, yet royal, and suggest a powerful, feminine force.
 On the beach, at work, at a party: ruffles equal fierceness everywhere. #Yasssqueen!

 How to combine them this summer

 Ruffles are making a comeback once again this year, as the ultimate highlight of your summer wardrobe.
-Go for romantic and wear minidresses with ruffles, or maxidresses with a ruffled shoulder detail.
+Go for romantic and wear minidresses with ruffles, or maxidresses with ruffled shoulder detail.
 If you’re the sporty type, rock the ruffles on shorts and combine them with a white or grey shirt and sneakers or sandals.
+Do you like going out jumpsuits?
 Or just throw on your ruffled swimwear, and be a queen on the beach!

 Shop ruffles at LèMert for your summer vacation wardrobe

 This ultra-feminine detail screams exotic and fierce, which is why they make an appearance in our 2019 collections.
 All items are versatile and can be styled in various different ways.
 So they make an ideal addition to your summer vacation wardrobe!